Call for Papers

 Netaji Subhas University of Technology

-This special issue of SLAS Technology is dedicated to highlighting the innovative applications of Natural Language Processing (NLP) and Large Language Models (LLMs) in the life sciences.
+This special issue of SLAS Technology highlights the innovative applications of Natural Language Processing (NLP) and Large Language Models (LLMs) in the life sciences.
 These computational technologies are transforming the landscape of biomedical research, diagnostics, drug discovery, and personalized medicine by enabling more efficient data processing, enhancing analytical precision, and facilitating a deeper understanding of complex biological information.
-For instance, researchers can use NLP to automatically extract and categorize information about gene-disease associations from a vast array of biomedical texts, such as research papers and clinical trial reports.
+For instance, researchers can use NLP to automatically extract and categorize information about gene-disease associations from various biomedical texts, such as research papers and clinical trial reports.
 This process accelerates the identification of potential therapeutic targets and supports the development of treatments.
-Similarly, LLMs like GPT-3 have been applied to predict the structure and function of proteins based on textual descriptions in research articles, which can significantly speed up the drug discovery process by identifying promising compounds before empirical testing begins.
+Similarly, LLMs like GPT-3 have been applied to predict the structure and function of proteins based on textual descriptions in research articles.
+This can significantly speed up the drug discovery process by identifying promising compounds before empirical testing begins.

 Submit your manuscript before November 1, 2024.
-All submitted papers will be subject to peer-review to ensure scientific rigor, clarity of expression and integration with other contributions in the SLAS Discovery Special Issue.
+All submitted papers will be subject to peer review to ensure scientific rigor, clarity of expression, and integration with other SLAS Discovery Special Issue contributions.

 Questions?
 Please e-mail SLAS Publishing Manager Jenny Cunningham (jcunningham@slas.org).